Skip to Content

 When to plant winter Vegetables?

 Over the last few paragraphs, I have covered various planting times.
-This will vary on several factors.
-Where you are in the world.
+This will vary on several factors where you are in the world.
 What zone do you garden in, to name a few?
-It is important to consider these when considering when to plant.
+It is essential to consider these when considering when to plant.

 Following the planting guidelines will get you roughly where you want to be.
-But above, I gave a very basic quarterly breakdown.
-If you live on the other side of the world.
+But above, I gave a fundamental quarterly breakdown.
+Suppose you live on the other side of the world.
 For example, this is all turned on its head and reversed in Australia.

 How to grow winter vegetables?

-A polytunnel or greenhouse will make this job much easier.
-As our outdoor space is already taken, we will need to sow into trays, modules, and pots to grow them on for when space is available to plant out.
+A polytunnel or greenhouse will make this job much more manageable.
+As our outdoor space is already taken, we will need to sow into trays, modules, and pots to grow them when space is available to plant out.

 Sowing seed is the same way as in Spring, only that it germinates much quicker at the back end of summer.
-Plants will grow quickly and need to be moved into sequentially sized pots until outside space becomes available.
+Plants will increase and need to be moved into sequentially sized pots until outside space becomes available.

 Preparing the ground for winter vegetables